Briojas/BeOurGuest/ChainlinkNodeAndEA.md

-# Local Chainlink Node and External Adapter Setup
+# Local Chainlink Node and External Adapter Startup
 1. SSH to server housing docker containers for Node and EA.
 2. Ensure the node's database is running.
     - for local databases, start docker container and detach: